 - ParaNorman: People are different.
 Treat people fairly or they will return as vengeful ghosts and cast a centuries' long curse on your community.

 - The Boxtrolls: It's important to listen to people.
 Overcome your fears or some giant Steampunk machine will destroy the city.

-- Kubo And The Strings: Forgetting what's truly important to you will turn you into a giant spirit snake demon.
+- Kubo And The Two Strings: Forgetting what's truly important to you will turn you into a giant spirit snake demon.